Breathing and Posture: Can Bad Posture Affect Your Breathing?

 The Diaphragm

-Diaphragm function
+Diaphragm function and respiratory muscles

 The diaphragm is a dome-shaped muscle that lines the bottom of your ribcage when contracted.
 It will make your lungs expand downward from their usual dome shape to take in more air when you breathe in or exhale.

 The diaphragm contracts and flattens once it’s been activated.
-This mechanism decreases pressure while also increasing the thoracic cavity’s size, allowing your lungs to expand as you breathe.
+This mechanism decreases pressure while increasing the thoracic cavity’s size, allowing your lungs to expand as you breathe.

 Breathing In